 This valuation gave me the opportunity to witness the complex nature of prison operations.
 How the assets play a significant role in the health and safety function of the staff and inmates.
 How different assets impact the rehabilitation and reintegration of the inmates back into society and how the whole process works from maximum security right down to minimal security functions.

-Advances in the understanding of human psychology , has led to development of prison design today.
-From the older concrete box cell assets to far more modern units with softer furnishings and a more humane consideration for the mental wellbeing of inmates, has had a direct impact on rehabilitation rates.
+Advances in the understanding of human psychology have led to the development of prison design today.
+From the older concrete box cell assets to far more modern units with softer furnishings and more humane consideration for the mental well-being of inmates, has had a direct impact on rehabilitation rates.